GraceAHall/janis-translate-examples/galaxy/workflows/rnaseq_reads_to_counts/tutorial.md

 In this tutorial we will:
 - Install the required software
+- Obtain the Galaxy workflow
-- Translate the CWL using `janis translate`
+- Translate the Galaxy workflow to Nextflow using `janis translate`
-- Make manual adjustments to the translation if necessary
+- Make manual adjustments to the translation where needed
-- Run the nextflow using sample input data to validate our nextflow code
+- Run the Nextflow workflow using sample input data to validate our translation

-After completing this short tutorial, you will be familiar with using `janis translate` to migrate workflow tools in CWL to Nextflow.
+After completing this short tutorial, you will be familiar with using `janis translate` to migrate workflows in Galaxy to Nextflow.

-Other tutorials exist to demonstrate migration from WDL / CWL / Galaxy -> Nextflow in this repository, including full workflow migrations with multiple tasks.
+Other tutorials exist to demonstrate migration from WDL / CWL / Galaxy -> Nextflow in this repository.

 <br>